Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.

 Let's go to Lee in Panama City.

-That that sounds near the Canadian border too.
+That sounds near the Canadian border too.

-Lee, you're live on the Rush Limbaugh show.
+Lee, you're live on the Rush Limbaugh Show.

 Great to have you with us.